ibm-cloud-docs/openwhisk/bluemix_cli.md

 ## Using the {{site.data.keyword.openwhisk_short}} CLI plug-in
 {: #cloudfunctions_plugin_usage}

 Verify your setup.
-Perform a blocking (synchronous) invocation of echo, passing it "hello" as an argument like in the following example:
+Perform a blocking (synchronous) invocation of echo, passing it `hello` as an argument like in the following example:
 ```
 bx wsk action invoke /whisk.system/utils/echo -p message hello --result
 ```